tmpg/secws/lab000/lab000_accessing.md

 Use the actual IP address for each server to create each terminal session:

-    $ ssh -i dbseckey.pub oracle@ip.address
+    $ ssh -i dbseckey.pub oracle@129.213.112.147

-The syntax to create an SSH tunnel to secdb enabling a VNC connection should be:
+The syntax to create an SSH tunnel to secdb enabling a VNC connection should be (**Remember to use your own IP address**):

-  ssh -L 5902:localhost:5902 -i .ssh/dbseckey.pub oracle@ip.address
+  ssh -L 5902:localhost:5902 -i .ssh/dbseckey.pub oracle@129.213.112.147

 ## Step 3: Create a GUI connection to secdb's desktop